Irozaih/trillo/README.md

 ## NPM and NPM Scripts

 This project relies on the raw power of `npm` (Node Package Manager) to manage dependencies and create build processes.
-Besides aforementioned `npm run start` script, we also have a `npm run build:css` which does the following actions:
+Besides aforementioned `start` script - which runs live-server and compiles SCSS in parallel, we also have a `build:css` which does the following actions:

 1. Compiles SASS (SCSS)
 2. Uses PostCSS Autoprefixer feature to apply prefixes for better browser support